Proper Food Combining tips to improve Digestive Health

-Eating a banana and peanut butter at the same time does not mean they will be both digested at the same time.
+So eating a banana and peanut butter at the same time does not mean they will be both digested at the same time.
 All food digests differently!

 Protein = is slowly digested.
 Digested in the stomach and small intestine.
 Carbohydrates = are digested fast.
 Digested in the mouth and small intestine.
 Fat = is slowest digested.
 Digested in the small intestine.

-Then you finish it off with dessert - which will be the last layer to coat your stomach.
+Then you finish it off with dessert (fast digesting carbohydrates)- which will be the last layer to coat your stomach.

 FOOD COMBINING CHART